Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Main Results

 with the real version,

 for the gravitational field in the general asymptotically-flat case.

-(For the case of the Einstein--Maxwell fields, in general, there will be two complex world lines, one for the center of charge, the other for the center of mass and the two associated UCFs.
+For the case of the Einstein--Maxwell fields, in general there will be two complex world lines and two associated UCFs, one for the center of charge, the other for the center of mass.
 For later use we note that the gravitational world line will be denoted by $\xi^{a}$, while the electromagnetic world line by $\eta^{a}$.
-Later we consider the special case when the two world lines and the two UCFs coincide, i.e., $\xi^{a}=\eta^{a}$.)
+Later we consider the special case when the two world lines and the two UCFs coincide, i.e., $\xi^{a}=\eta^{a}$.